Formatting and presenting your assessments correctly is important because many include marks for presentation.

 Terms used in assessment tasks are:

-- Word Limit is the word count that you must keep within to avoid potential penalties.
-Word Limits are used where writing in a concise and focussed manner is a component of the graduate profile.
-Word Limits are clearly stated in the assessment task.
+- Word limit is the word count that you must keep within to avoid potential penalties.
+Word limits are used where writing in a concise and focused manner is a component of the graduate profile.
+Word limits are clearly stated in the assessment task.

-Include a word count (the number of words in your assignment) at the end of the assignment.
+Include a word count (the number of words in your assessment) at the end of the assessment.
 This goes before the references and appendices.

-- Your assignment should not be more than 10 per cent under or over the prescribed word count.
+Your assessment should not be more than 10 per cent under or over the prescribed word count.

 For more information on word limits see the Assessment Word Limit Policy.
 (PDF 90KB)

-The reference list comes at the end of the assignment and should start on a new page labelled 'References'.
+The reference list comes at the end of the assessment and should start on a new page labelled 'References'.

 Need more help with reference lists?
 Check out the guides below: